tuki0918/image-shield/README.md

 - **Shuffle only**: If `secretKey` is not set, only shuffling is performed (no encryption).
 - **Shuffle + Encrypt (recommended)**: If `secretKey` is set, both shuffling and encryption are performed.

+### Browser Support

+This package supports both Node.js and browser environments:

+- **Node.js**: Full file system operations
+- **Browser**: File API for client-side operations with drag & drop support

+The browser version uses Web Crypto API for encryption and works with File objects instead of file paths.

 ---

 ## Installation